-With nearly a million examples, the collection tells the story of photography over two and a half centuries, helping us understand why and how pictures are made and the important role the medium has had in shaping visual culture.
-Rightly celebrated for rich holdings in 19th-century Asian, Native American, maritime and early American photographs, it also includes modern and contemporary art and represents hundreds of different techniques, from paper negative to digital.
+Dating to 1855, the collection tells the story of photography over two and a half centuries, helping us understand why and how pictures are made and the important role the medium has had in shaping visual culture across the world.
+Rightly celebrated for rich holdings in 19th-century Asian, Native American, maritime and early American photographs, it also includes modern and contemporary art and represents dozens of different techniques, from daguerreotypes to inkjet prints.

 Self Portrait of Childhood, 1984

 Portrait of Charles W. Upham and Henry K. Oliver, about 1847

 Gift of Dr. Henry K. Oliver, 1911.